Kerry to push China, SE Asia to discuss sea dispute

 | BANDAR SERI BEGAWAN, Brunei

-BANDAR SERI BEGAWAN, Brunei U.S. Secretary of State John Kerry will press Southeast Asian leaders and China to discuss the South China Sea dispute at an Asian summit, a senior U.S. official said on Wednesday, despite Beijing's reluctance to address the issue in public forums.
+BANDAR SERI BEGAWAN, Brunei U.S. Secretary of State John Kerry will push Southeast Asian leaders and China to discuss the South China Sea dispute at an Asian summit, a senior U.S. official said on Wednesday, despite Beijing's reluctance to address the issue at such meetings.

-Kerry arrived in Brunei on Wednesday for an annual East Asia Summit (EAS) and talks with leaders of Southeast Asian nations and, separately, met Chinese Premier Li Keqiang on the sidelines of the summit.
+Kerry arrived in Brunei on Wednesday for an annual East Asia Summit (EAS) and talks with leaders of Southeast Asian nations and, separately, Chinese Premier Li Keqiang.

-A U.S. official said Kerry would urge Association of Southeast Asian Nations (ASEAN) member states to continue to work "for enhanced coherence and unity" to strengthen their position with China in negotiating a code of conduct for the South China Sea.

-"That rebalance is a commitment, it is there to stay and will continue into the future," Kerry told ASEAN leaders in opening remarks shortly after arriving.
-He began his speech by apologising that Obama was not able to attend but emphasised the U.S. commitment to the region.
+"That rebalance is a commitment, it is there to stay and will continue into the future," Kerry told ASEAN leaders in opening remarks shortly after arriving, saying the crisis in Washington was nothing more than "a moment in politics."

-"I assure you that these events in Washington are a moment in politics and not more than that," Kerry said.
-"The partnership that we share with ASEAN remains a top priority for the Obama administration."

-"The Chinese consistently indicate their view that 'difficult issues' that might fall outside the comfort zone of any member need not be discussed," the U.S. official said.
+"The Chinese consistently indicate their view that 'difficult issues' that might fall outside the comfort zone of any member need not be discussed," said the U.S. official.

 "That is not a view that is held by the U.S., or, I believe, many if not most of the EAS member states, but we will find out."